Nadir903/LLMALLENG/README.md

 # LLMALLENG
-LLM all languages all to english
+LLM all languages to english
 Welcome to our repository.
 This implementation is translation model where the source languages spanish, turkish as well as arabic and the target language is english.
 In order to set up this LLM, please follow these step.